Sensing RISs: Enabling Dimension-Independent CSI Acquisition for Beamforming: Simulation Results

-From Fig.~\ref{fig:phase estimation_K} and Fig.~\ref{fig:phase estimation_gamma} we discover that the VM-EM algorithm has comparable performance with the Newton-ML algorithm, but the computational cost is significantly lower, since {\bf Algorithm \ref{alg:VM-EM}} does not require the evaluation of the complicated modified Bessel functions.
-Both the Newton-ML and VM-EM algorithms are close to the CRLB, and both of them outperform the simple DFT algorithm\footnote{The DFT estimator in Fig.~\ref{fig:phase estimation_gamma} exhibits a near-constant performance gap toward the CRLB in the high-SNR region, while the Newton-ML and VM-EM estimators seem to bridge this gap and finally approaches the CRLB as $\bar{\gamma}\to\infty$.}.
-The CRLB approximation is also satisfactory under a wide range of $K$ and $\bar{\gamma}$.
+It is shown in Fig.~\ref{fig:phase estimation_gamma} that the vM-EM algorithm achieves an asymptotic error decay of $\mathcal{O}(\bar{\gamma}^{-1})$, which coincides with the statement in {\bf Theorem~\ref{thm:asymp_perf_vM-EM}}.
+Furthermore, both the Newton-ML and vM-EM algorithms are close to the CRLB, and both of them outperform the simple DFT algorithm.
+The CRLB approximation~\eqref{eqn:asymptotic CRLB} is also satisfactory under a wide range of $K$ and $\bar{\gamma}$.
+However, the DFT estimator in Fig.~\ref{fig:phase estimation_gamma} exhibits a near-constant performance gap toward the CRLB in the high-SNR region, while the Newton-ML and vM-EM estimators are able to bridge this gap and finally approaches the CRLB as $\bar{\gamma}\to\infty$.